BackofenLab/GraphClust-2/kitematic/kitematic.md

 1. Run kitematic,  search for `graphclust` and click on `create` button
 <img src="./kitematic-1.png" width="800" />

-2. Wait for image to be downloaded
+2. Wait for image to be downloaded.
+With the first time run this step may take few minutes.
 <img src="./kitematic-2.png" width="800" />

 3. Galaxy instance starts loading, wait for message `Binding and starting galaxy control worker for main`